djalbat/fragmented/README.md

 // fragment.offChange(fragmentChangeHandler);
 ```

+Note that change handlers will not be called when the `fragment` variable is set, only when the actual fragment is changed.

 ## Compiling from source

 Automation is thanks to [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
 The pertinent commands are: